File a Complaint

 How to file it

 The formal complaint may be filed in person at the KCC or by mail.
-When filed by mail, the formal complaint should be mailed to the attention of the Executive Director 1500 SW Arrowhead Road,Topeka, Kansas 66604.
+When filed by mail, the formal complaint should be mailed to the attention of the Acting Executive Secretary 1500 SW Arrowhead Road,Topeka, Kansas 66604.
 To expedite processing, do not direct your formal complaint to other KCC personnel.
 At this time, we do not accept formal complaints by e-mail or through our website.

 More about the formal complaint procedure